devblackops/POSHOrigin/README.md

 ## How do I execute a configuration?
 Once you have written the configuration for the type of resource you would like to provision, you can read, test, and execute it with the commands below.

 This will read in the **vm_config.ps1** file and process the contents.
-This includes creating PS credential objects from any options defined under the **secrets** section.
 What is returned is a PowerShell custom object (or array of custom objects if you specified more than one resource in the file) will all the options and credentials required that will later be passed to DSC to compile a configuration.

 ```PowerShell
 # Read the configuration into a variable